urbien/tradle/README.md

 Tradenet: oracles and blockchain
 ================================

-Each tradle has trade(s), which define what assets to trade, in what quantities and at what prices.
+Each tradle has actions.
+In case of algo-trading actions define what assets to trade, in what quantities and at what prices.
 The tradle's code does not have access to this information.
 Neither do oracles.
-Oracles tell user's wallets to execute a trade.
-Wallets have all the keys to access user accounts and sign transactions.
+In order to execute actions, oracles sends the transaction to the data nodes, which have access to the wallets and the actions.

+There might exist a crypto-scheme which does not require two-steps and will allow oracles to initiate actions.
 It is not yet clear how to solve the following problem: to communicate with wallets oracles will need API keys, and it would be totally insecure to give oracle those keys.
-May be an approach could look something like this: oracle hashes tradle's decision (combined with the hashes of inputs, and hash of oracle's code, and hash of the tradle's code) and puts it in a box.
+May be an approach could look something like this: oracle hashes tradle's decision (combined with the hashes of inputs, and hash of oracle's code, and hash of the tradle's code) and puts it into a crypto box.
 Wallet picks final hash from this box and proceeds to execute trades on a tradle.
-Another problem is that wallet code needs to get modified for that.
+Standard wallets do not have this capability, so we will probably look at the wallets that allow custom plugins, like [Omniwallet](https://github.com/mastercoin-MSC/omniwallet).

 New application stack from mobile point of view
 ===============================================